ismargomes/ismargomes/README.md

-### Hi there 👋!
+### Olá, Família 👋!

-Preparrando o repositório para receber os primeiros projetos.
+Preparando o repositório para receber os primeiros projetos.

 <!--
 **ismargomes/ismargomes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.